 Kappa’s favourite food is cucumber, that is why the sushi roll with cucumber is called kappa maki.

 Having a traditional Japanese umbrella as its body, this monster is more into mischief than real danger.
 It belongs to tsukumogami, which is a special group of yokai, that are in connection with daily used items.
 Having its tongue stick out and one eye, it is usually depicted with one human leg wearing a Japanese sandal (gets).
-You might have seen them in the game Super Mario World on the Game Boy.
+You might have seen them in the game Super Mario Land on the Game Boy.

 Tanukis are actually real animals.
 These racoon dogs (which are not really dogs) are believed to play all kinds of tricks on anyone who crosses their road.
 Some might remember one event in Zelda – Link’s Awakening (Game Boy), where Link has to use a magic mushroom, to get pass a tanuki, that behaves mischievously by confusing Link and makes him get lost in the woods.